-The number of active online students at NKI grew from 2000 to 10.000 during the decade.
-In 2004, the online students outnumbered the correspondence students.
-As director of development for the fast-growing online school, I initiated and headed many innovative projects: m-learning courses, speech synthesised course content, tracking system for teacher response time, support system for individual progress plans and progress reports, learning partner system, global student profiles, electronic badges, and real time quality barometers.
-Services that supported my theory of cooperative freedom and transparency in online education.
+As director of development for the fast-growing online school, I initiated and headed many innovative development projects: m-learning courses, speech synthesised courses, tracking system for teacher response time, support system for individual progress plans and progress reports, learning partner system, global student profiles, electronic badges, and real time quality barometers.
+Projects that supported my theory of cooperative freedom and transparency in online education.
 And led to national awards and international recognition.